isabella232/dynamic-media-classic.en-1/help/publish-setup.md

 **About the defaultImage**

 The Image Server tries the options for the requested locale, one after the other.
 If no match is found, the locale options are applied to the defaultImage, and the matching version is returned.
-Therefore, either each locale should include an option for the image without localization, or localized defaultImage versions should be made available in Scene7 Publishing System.
+Therefore, either each locale should include an option for the image without localization, or localized defaultImage versions should be made available in Dynamic Media Classic.

 **Scenarios for finding the localeMap**